mstksg/inCode/copy/entries/invent-matrices.md

 transformations as matrices, and vectors in their component encoding.
 The reason we can do these is that we agree upon a set of bases for our source and target vector spaces, and express these encodings in terms of those.

+The magic we get out of this is that we can manipulate things in our "encoding world", which correspond to things in the "real world".

 ### Addition of linear transformations